mgithubmessier/mmessier/README.md

   - Requirements of the service:
     - Sends an email to my personal email account with the message and contact information of the person reaching out
     - TODO
-      - Track how many successful executions of the service have occurred in a given calendar day and return an error if that exceeds 100, the free tier of sendgrid
-      - Whenever a user sends an email, drop their IP, and the details of their request in a database temporarily (for an hour)
-      - Add a character limit on the email that is in line with the costs of whatever email service you go with
-      - Sanitize any potential malicious content within text fields

 ### Service Layer Future